smaclell/smaclell.github.io/_drafts/exterminator-10-caught-by-conventions.md

 This was incredibly frustrating.
 I spent days going back and forth on this pull request.

-What made it worst was very few of the comments seems to be about the logic behind the code and were on things I felt were superficial.
+What made it worst was very few of the comments seemed to be about the logic behind the code and were on things I felt were superficial.
 The [code review style][cr-style] was so different from my own it was painful to adjust.